 1. Comic Sans:

-This once loved font is now well and truly a no go font.
-It tends to appeal more to a younger demographic and is quite popular in targeting kids but is a font that almost every designer will tend to avoid.
-It can be hard to read at times on paper if certain colours are used with it, with yellow particularly hard to make out.
-It was designed to look like comic book fonts and quite frankly this is where it should stay!
+This once loved font is now well and indeed a no go font.
+It tends to appeal more to a younger demographic and is quite popular in targeting kids but is a font that almost every designer will avoid.
+It can be hard to read on paper if specific colours are used, with yellow particularly hard to make out.
+It was designed to look like comic book fonts, and quite frankly, this is where it should stay!

 2. Segoe Script:

-The main problem with Segoe Script is that it isn’t that easy to read and it’s also A struggle to complement it with other type fonts.
-Sentences can often come across as one long line of text which can easily result in the reader getting lost while reading the information they are after.
+The main problem with Segoe Script is that it isn’t that easy to read, and it’s also A struggle to complement it with other type fonts.
+Sentences can often come across as one long line of text, which can easily get lost while reading the information they are after.
 While handwritten fonts can sometimes provide a stylish, rustic feel to the text, it is best to avoid using Segoe Script.

 Last but not least on our list is the Impact font.
-Another sans serif font, Impact was designed in 1965 as a font that would provide an impact when printed.
-With ultra-thick strokes and a compressed letter structure, Impact text can be very hard to make out and is a font we would certainly recommend avoiding when deciding on your printing needs.
+Another sans serif font, Impact, was designed in 1965 to impact when printed.
+With ultra-thick strokes and a compressed letter structure, Impact text can be tough to make out and is a font we would undoubtedly recommend avoiding when deciding on your printing needs.

 When you have decided on a type font that works for your printed promotional material, we recommend you include it in your brand guidelines to ensure all future printed materials incorporate the same font and sizes.